What is erythropoietic protoporphyria?

 - Narrowband UVB phototherapy increases melanin content and induces skin thickening so may reduce sun sensitivity.

 - Afamelanotide, an α-melanocyte stimulating hormone given by subcutaneous implantation, has been reported to provide good clinical effectiveness and safety in EPP.
+It is approved under exceptional circumstances by the European Medicines Agency for treatment of EPP (October 2014).

 Patients who also have liver disease require specialist medical treatment and possibly liver transplantation.